koyeb/example-remix-tailwind-application/Koyeb-Review.md

 export default function Index() {
 	return (
 		<div className="divide-y">
+      {/* list of items will be rendered here */}
 		</div>
 	);
 }
 ```

-This is where our list of items will be rendered when the data is fetched.
+Within the `div` is where the list of items will be rendered, which we'll cover later.

 ### Single item route